NaveenBoopathi/Todo-App/README.md

-# Todo-App
+# Todo

-To be short, this application is mainly used to make a list of our daily tasks.
+This application is used to make a list of our daily tasks.

 Steps to run this application: